19 Indiana Day Trips Perfect for Spring

 Perfect For: the whole family

 Malibu Jack’s Lafayette Indoor Theme Park is a massive, all-indoor space with fun attractions for people of all ages and interests.
 Visitors to the park can take part in Go karts, bowling, and arcade games.
-They can also enjoy other theme park attractions such as the Twist Coaster, swinging ships, and bumper cars.
+They can also enjoy theme park attractions like the Twist Coaster, swinging ships, and bumper cars.
 There’s a Kid’s Zone indoor playground for younger children to play.

 Malibu Jack's Indoor Theme park